-• I acknowledge that I have the primary responsibility for the successful completion of my degree.
+- I acknowledge that I have the primary responsibility for the successful completion of my degree.
 I will be committed to my graduate education and will demonstrate this by my efforts in the classroom and the research laboratory.
-I will maintain a high level of professionalism, self-motivation, engagement, scientific curiosity, and ethical standards.

-• I will meet regularly with my research advisor and provide him/her with updates on the progress and results of my activities and experiments.

-• I will work with my research advisor to develop a thesis/dissertation project.
+I will maintain a high level of professionalism, self-motivation, engagement, scientific curiosity, and ethical standards. - I will meet regularly with my research advisor and provide him/her with updates on the progress and results of my activities and experiments. - I will work with my research advisor to develop a thesis/dissertation project.
 This will include establishing a timeline for each phase of my work.
-I will strive to meet the established deadlines.

-• I will work with my research advisor to select a thesis/dissertation committee.
+I will strive to meet the established deadlines. - I will work with my research advisor to select a thesis/dissertation committee.
 I will commit to meeting with this committee at least annually (or more frequently, according to program guidelines).
-I will be responsive to the advice of and constructive criticism from my committee.
+I will be

-• I will be knowledgeable of the policies and requirements of my graduate program, graduate school, and institution.
-I will commit to meeting these requirements, including teaching responsibilities.

-• I will attend and participate in laboratory meetings, seminars and journal clubs that are part of my educational program.

-• I will comply with all institutional policies, including academic program milestones.
-I will comply with both the letter and spirit of all institutional safe laboratory practices and animal-use and human-research policies at my institution.

-• I will participate in my institution's Responsible Conduct of Research Training Program and practice those guidelines in conducting my thesis/dissertation research.

-I will participate with my mentor in applying for grant funds to support the research in the laboratory in which I work, and when appropriate, myself.
-I realize that my participation in the research laboratory is supported by funds for my stipend as well as supplies and materials used in my research, and that regular applications for the financial support of my laboratory are required for the support of myself, my laboratory colleagues, and laboratory resources.
-To the best of my ability, I will partner with my mentor in preparing research results and the proposed research plans for these applications.
-Whenever possible and appropriate, and with the assistance of my mentor, I will submit applications of my own for the support of my stipend, realizing that this is not only an important research career training opportunity, but that it is required for the success of the laboratory in which I work.

-• I will be a good lab citizen.
-I will agree to take part in shared laboratory responsibilities and will use laboratory resources carefully and frugally.
-I will maintain a safe and clean laboratory space.
-I will be respectful of, tolerant of, and work collegially with all laboratory personnel.

-• I will maintain a detailed, organized, and accurate laboratory notebook.
-I am aware that my original notebooks and all tangible research data are the property of my institution but that I am able to take a copy of my notebooks with me after I complete my thesis/dissertation.

-• I will discuss policies on work hours, sick leave and vacation with my research advisor.
-I will consult with my advisor and notify fellow lab members in advance of any planned absences.

-• I will discuss policies on authorship and attendance at professional meetings with my research advisor.
-I will work with my advisor to submit all relevant research results that are ready for publication in a timely manner prior to my graduation.

-• I acknowledge that it is primarily my responsibility to develop my career following the completion of my doctoral degree.
-I will seek guidance from my research advisor, career counseling services, thesis/dissertation committee, other mentors, and any other resources available for advice on career plans.
+- responsive to the advice of and constructive criticism from my committee. - I will be knowledgeable of the policies and requirements of my graduate program, graduate school, and institution.
+I will commit to meeting these requirements, including teaching responsibilities. - I will attend and participate in laboratory meetings, seminars and journal clubs that are part of my educational program. - I will comply with all institutional policies, including academic program milestones.
+I will comply with both the letter and spirit of all institutional safe laboratory practices and animal-use and human-research policies at my institution. - I will participate in my institution's Responsible Conduct of Research Training Program and practice those guidelines in conducting my thesis/dissertation research. - I will be a good lab and/or project citizen.
+I will agree to take part in shared responsibilities and will use resources carefully and frugally.
+I will maintain a safe and clean laboratory/office space.
+I will be respectful of, tolerant of, and work collegially with all project personnel. - I will maintain a detailed, organized, and accurate record of all experiments.
+I am aware that my original notebooks and all tangible research data are the property of my institution but that I am able to take a copy of my notebooks with me after I complete my thesis/dissertation. - I will discuss policies on work hours, sick leave and vacation with my research advisor.
+I will consult with my advisor and notify fellow lab members in advance of any planned absences. - I will discuss policies on authorship and attendance at professional meetings with my research advisor.
+I will work with my advisor to submit all relevant research results that are ready for publication in a timely manner prior to my graduation. - I acknowledge that it is primarily my responsibility to develop my career following the completion of my doctoral degree.
+I will develop an IDP and seek guidance from my research advisor, career counseling services, thesis/dissertation committee, other mentors, and any other resources available for advice on career plans.